singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/schematic.png" height="280" /></p>

-This device has 2 modes:
-1. Translating English Letters to Morse Symbols: When the red LED is off, the user is in this mode.
-This is the first stage of learning, where the user inputs letter using the T9-keypad and their corresponding Morse Code appear on the screen.
-1. Translating Morse Characters to Alphabets/Arabic Numbers: This mode is in play when the red LED is on.
-Once the user is more familiar with the Morse Code, they can use the buttons below the OLED display, i.e., the dot and dash to input a code in Morse language.
-The device will then translate their code to English letters.

-The user can toggle between modes by pressing the red LED button.
 The code for this experiment can be found at `morse.py`.
 The demo of the device in action can be seen in the next section.

 __TODO: Add interaction video__